 El Niño & La Niña

 These two phenomenons are an occurrence in the tropical eastern Pacific ocean where El Niño is a warming and La Niña is a cooling trend of the surface waters.
 Together with El Niño high surface pressures occurs in the western Pacific and with La Niña a lowering of surface pressures.
 Both effects are known as the El Niño Southern Oscillation (ENSO).
-Click the following link for an overview of past events of the Oceanic Nino.
+Click the following link for the Oceanic Nino Index, last update Jun.
+2015.

 Because the ENSO has such a great influence in countries around the Pacific and definately worldwide too, we spend some time with this very interesting phenomenon.